Fibre bundle framework for unitary quantum fault tolerance: A geometric picture for unitary evolutions of QECCs

-On the other hand, the set of all orthonormal $k$-frames in $\Cvect{N}$ is a well-known mathematical object called the \emph{Stiefel manifold}, denoted by $\Stiefel$.
-Just to summarize, we see that the set of all $(K,N)$-dimensional encodings is exactly the Stiefel manifold, namely
+It turns out that the set of all orthonormal $K$-frames in $\Cvect{N}$ is a well-known mathematical object called the \emph{Stiefel manifold}, denoted as $\Stiefel$.
+Therefore, we see that the set of all $(K,N)$-dimensional encodings is exactly the Stiefel manifold, namely

-Furthermore, the set $\Stiefel$ has a smooth manifold structure.
-We give $\Stiefel$ a manifold and a principal $\U{K}$-bundle structure via the bijection of equation (\ref{eqn:bundleP}) in Theorem \ref{thm:PSt} below.
+Next, we give $\Stiefel$ a principal $\U{K}$-bundle structure, then in Theorem \ref{thm:PSt} below we identify it with $\bigPbund$ as principal bundles, and thereby letting $\Stiefel$ inherit the smooth manifold structure of $\bigPbund$ in Corollary \ref{cor:manifoldSt}.

 Let $G(W)$ be the set of all orthonormal $K$-frames $\beta$ in $\Cvect{N}$ such that $\mathrm{span}(\beta) = W$.
 Then

 $G(W)$ will be the fibre over $W$ in the bundle $\Stiefel$.

 \begin{Theorem} Let us fix a $K$-plane $V$ in $\Cvect{N}$ and an encoding $\iota: \Cvect{K} \hookrightarrow \Cvect{N}$ for $V$, namely $\mathrm{span}(\iota(\alpha))=V$ where $\alpha$ is the standard ordered orthonormal basis for $\Cvect{K}$.
 Then there is a natural bijection of sets